MESH-Research/knowledge-commons-works/README.md

 From there installation involves these steps and commands.
 These are further explained below, but here is a quick reference:

-1. Clone the git repositories
+1. Clone the git repository
     1. From your command line, navigate to the parent folder where you want the cloned repository code to live
     2. Clone the knowledge-commons-works repository with `git clone git@github.com:MESH-Research/knowledge-commons-works.git`
-    3. From the same parent directory, clone the following additional repositories:
-        - `git@github.com:MESH-Research/invenio-record-importer.git`
-        - `git@github.com:MESH-Research/invenio-communities:/opt/invenio/invenio-communities.git`
-        - `git@github.com:MESH-Research/invenio-groups:/opt/invenio/invenio-groups.git`
-        - `git@github.com:MESH-Research/invenio-modular-deposit-form:/opt/invenio/invenio-modular-deposit-form.git`
-        - `git@github.com:MESH-Research/invenio-modular-detail-page:/opt/invenio/invenio-modular-detail-page.git`
-        - `git@github.com:MESH-Research/invenio-rdm-records:/opt/invenio/invenio-rdm-records.git`
-        - `git@github.com:MESH-Research/invenio-records-resources:/opt/invenio/invenio-records-resources.git`
-        - `git@github.com:MESH-Research/invenio-remote-api-provisioner:/opt/invenio/invenio-remote-api-provisioner.git`
-        - `git@github.com:MESH-Research/invenio-remote-user-data:/opt/invenio/invenio-remote-user-data.git`
 2. Create your configuration files
     - `cd knowledge-commons-works`
     - Create and configure the `.env` file in this folder